Samsung Galaxy S22 Ultra Camera Tipped to be Years Ahead of Everyone Else

-Samsung’s next camera-centric flagship – tentatively called the Galaxy S22 Ultra – will have large shoes to fill, as it succeeds the well-received Galaxy S22 Ultra.
+Samsung’s next camera-centric flagship – tentatively called the Galaxy S22 Ultra – will have large shoes to fill, as it succeeds the well-received Galaxy S21 Ultra.
 But as per a fresh leak, the Galaxy S22 Ultra will have one camera trick that will put it miles ahead of others – continuos zoom.
 Tipster Ice Universe has shared on Weibo that Samsung Electromechanics and the company’s semiconductor division have jointly developed an in-house continuous zoom solution that will make its way to the upcoming phone.

 What is continuous zoom?